 - ❌ Portuguese language helps long-term

-Cost of Living in Gothenburg on 920k SEK/€80k (2026)
+Cost of living in Gothenburg on 920k SEK/€80k (2026)

-Swedish Taxes on 920k SEK Salary
+Swedish taxes on a 920k SEK salary

 - Gross: 920,000 SEK/year (~€80,000)